MCDMSociety/MOrepo/ReadMe.md

 Moreover a set of files in the root are included with documentation.

-Maintainers of `MOrepo` are Lars Relund Nielsen, Thomas Stridsen and Kim Allan Andersen.
-Maintainers of instance sets and resluts are Lars Relund <junk@relund.dk>.
+Maintainers of `MOrepo` are Lars Relund Nielsen, Sune Gadegaard, Thomas Stridsen and Kim Allan Andersen.
+Maintainers of instance sets, resluts etc. are Lars Relund <junk@relund.dk>, Thomas Stidsen <thst@dtu.dk>.
 Current contributors to the repository are S.L.
 Gadegaard, A Klose, L.R.
-Nielsen.
+Nielsen, Thomas Stidsen <thst@dtu.dk>.

 Usage
 -----